Myles215/DistributedSystems/README.md

 it can start immediately replying again.

 What this means for Paxos is that if M2 is proposing, it will only handle promise and accept messages 66% of the time.
 Other times, it will omit these messages.

-- compile with: javac ./test/scenarios/M2HasRole.java
-- run with: java test.scenarios.M2HasRole.java
+- run with: ./gradlew test --tests M2HasRole

 # M3HasRole
 M3 occassionally goes camping.
 M3 loves camping so will head out and not reply to messages 60% of the time.
 As camping is a long task, there is a 40%